-Operational risk is the risk of loss resulting from inadequate or failed processes or systems, human factors or due to external events that are neither market- nor credit-related.
-Operational risk is inherent in the Bank's activities and can manifest itself in various ways, including fraudulent acts, business interruptions, inappropriate employee behaviour, failure to comply with applicable laws and regulations or failure of vendors to perform in accordance with their arrangements.
-These events could result in financial losses, litigation and regulatory fines, as well as other damages to the Bank.
+Operational risk is the risk associated with an adverse outcome resulting from inadequate or failed internal processes or systems; human factors; or external events impacting the Bank's processes or systems; it includes compliance, conduct, legal, and estimations and model risk.
+Operational risk is inherent in the Bank's activities and can manifest itself in various ways, including fraudulent acts, business interruptions, cybersecurity attacks, inappropriate employee behavior, failure to comply with applicable laws and regulations or failure of vendors to perform in accordance with their agreements.
+Operational Risk Management attempts to manage operational risk at appropriate levels in light of the Bank's financial position, the characteristics of its businesses, and the markets and regulatory environment in which it operates.